docksal/docksal/docs/content/getting-started/project-setup.md

 Your project stack is now running.
 Access it in your browser: `http://myproject.docksal`

 {{% notice tip %}} "VIRTUAL HOST name"
-By default the virtual host name is equal to the project's folder name sans spaces and dashes, with the `.docksal` domain appended to it.
+By default, the virtual host name is equal to the project's folder name sans spaces (underscores are converted to hyphens) with the `.docksal` domain appended to it.
 `myproject => myproject.docksal`
 {{% /notice %}}